-Two Year Program Foundation Courses (30 semester hours): The following are required foundation courses for all students who do not hold a BSW degree from an accredited institution.
-All courses are 3 semester hours.
+Two Year Program Foundation Courses (30 semester hours) The following are required foundation courses for all students who do not hold a BSW degree from an accredited institution.
+All courses are 3 semester hours except for Practicum courses.

-SWK 6601 3 Social Welfare Policy and the Social Work Profession SWK 6604 3 Human Behavior in the Social Environ- ment I SWK 6605 3 Human Behavior in the Social Environ- ment II SWK 6606 3 Direct Practice Methods with Individuals and Families SWK 6608 3 Theory and Practice with Groups SWK 6612 3 Theory and Practice with Communities and Organizations SWK 6614 3 Cultural Diversity SWK 6691 3 Foundation Research Methods SWK 6696 2 Foundation Practicum and Seminar I (134 Contact Hours) SWK 6697 2 Foundation Practicum and Seminar II (134 Contact Hours) SWK 6698 2 Foundation Practicum and Seminar III (134 Contact Hours) A grade of "B" or better is required.
+SWK 6601 3 Social Welfare Policy and the Social Work Profession

+SWK 6604 3 Human Behavior in the Social Environment I

+SWK 6605 3 Human Behavior in the Social Environment II

+SWK 6606 3 Direct Practice Methods with Individuals and

+Families

+SWK 6608 3 Theory and Practice with Groups

+SWK 6612 3 Theory and Practice with Communities and

+Organizations

+SWK 6614 3 Cultural Diversity

+SWK 6691 3 Foundation Research Methods

+SWK 6696 2 Foundation Practicum and Seminar I

+(134 Contact Hours)

+SWK 6697 2 Foundation Practicum and Seminar II

+(134 Contact Hours)

+SWK 6698 2 Foundation Practicum and Seminar III

+(134 Contact Hours)

+A grade of "B" or better is required.

+Total Forms 1 - 42 C